YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 uQ = Dropout(rate=dropout_rate, name='uQ') (uQ)
 ```

-After encoding the passage and the question we finally have their vector representations u<sup>P</sup> and u<sup>Q</sup>.
+After encoding the passage and the question we finally have their vector representations $$u^P$$ and $$u^Q$$.
 Now we can delve deeper in understanding the meaning of the passage having in mind the question.

 ## 2. Obtain question aware representation for the passage